 National Pollutant Discharge Elimination System (NPDES) Permits: The City is currently operating in compliance with all of its NPDES permit conditions for both the Hopkins and Purdom Generating Stations.
 The Hopkins Generating Station was granted a total recoverable copper limit of 50 parts per billion (ppb) based on a successful metal translator study that was conducted by the City.
 Prior to the submission of the NPDES permit renewal application, the City conducted three seasonally different sampling events to demonstrate that the copper ratios are still similar in order to renew the translator as per permit conditions.
 The results were favorable to continue receiving the total recoverable copper limit of 50 ppb and although the permit is still pending, it is expected to be renewed by the DEP.
+The Hopkins NDES permit is in the renewal process at FDEP and is currently administratively extended pending the completion of the Lake Talquin TMDL, and the Purdom NPDES was issued on October 27, 2015.

 Numeric Nutrient Criteria Rule: The Numeric Nutrient Criteria (NNC) rule has been promulgated and published by the DEP.
 The Hopkins Generating Station, upon NPDES Permit renewal, will be required to comply with the NNC rule for streams and estuaries.
 The City has received the Purdom Generating Station NPDES Permit along with a Consent Order to allow the facility to evaluate its processes, operations, chemical additives, and industrial reuse and reclaimed waters to ensure that the intermittent discharge will no longer contribute to the non-attainment of the NNC rule.
-A report will be required to be submitted to DEP that will include an implementation schedule with completion dates and milestones.
-This report will be due on February 28 of each year throughout the duration of the permit.
+A report is required to be submitted to DEP that will include an implementation schedule with completion dates and milestones.
+This report is due on February 28 of each year throughout the duration of the permit.
+The first report was submitted by February 1, 2016; the latest report was submitted on February 28, 2017.

 Stream Conditions Index (SCI) Scores: DEP had completed three SCI studies for Hopkins (one in 2013 and two in 2014) and found the average core of the three sampling events to be 39.
 Per the requirements of the NNC rule, if a facility cannot meet the limit for total phosphorus (0.18 mg/L), then they have to alternatively show that the facility has healthy flora and fauna.
 A healthy flora was demonstrated during the fifth year biological assessment that was conducted by DEP.
-A healthy Fauna is demonstrated by having an average score of 40 for two temporarily independent samples (more than 3 months apart) at the same location with no one score less than 35.
-The City believes the Hopkins facility is in compliance with the NNC rule for total phosphorous based on the SCI scores and the healthy flora.
-The City is currently engaged in discussions with FDEP and based on a December 22, 2015 DEP meeting, an SCI study will be included as a permit condition to achieve compliance.
+A healthy Fauna is demonstrated by having an average score of 40 for two temporarily independent samples (more than three months apart) at the same location with no one score less than 35.
+It is anticipated that the City will be required to perform two SCI studies that will be included as a permit condition to achieve compliance with the healthy fauna demonstration in the Hopkins NPDES renewal Permit.